openfun/ralph/UPGRADE.md

 #### Upgrade history syntax

 CLI syntax has been changed from `fetch` & `push` to `read` & `write` affecting the command history.
-You must replace the command history after updating:sed -i 's/"fetch"/"read"/g'
+You must replace the command history after updating:
 - locate your history file path, which is in `{ RALPH_APP_DIR }/history.json` (defaults to `.ralph/history.json`)
 - run the commands below to update history
 ```